AdaCore/learn/courses/advanced-spark/chapters/type_contracts.rst

     - A private type cannot be derived unless it is tagged

-    - Special aspect Type_Invariant'Class preferred for tagged types
+    - Special aspect :ada:`Type_Invariant'Class` preferred for tagged types

 Other Useful Gotchas on Predicates and Type Invariants
 ---------------------------------------------------------------------

-- GNAT defines its own aspects Predicate and Invariant
+- GNAT defines its own aspects :ada:`Predicate` and :ada:`Invariant`

-    - Predicate is the same as Static_Predicate if property allows it
+    - Predicate is the same as :ada:`Static_Predicate` if property allows it

-    - Otherwise Predicate is the same as Dynamic_Predicate
+    - Otherwise :ada:`Predicate` is the same as :ada:`Dynamic_Predicate`

-    - Invariant is the same as Type_Invariant
+    - :ada:`Invariant` is the same as :ada:`Type_Invariant`

-- Referring to the “current object” in the property
+- Referring to the *current object* in the property

-    - The name of the type acts as the “current object” of that type
+    - The name of the type acts as the *current object* of that type

     - Components of records can be mentioned directly